-9 Things to Do During Bad-Weather Days in Japan
+9 Things to Do in Japan When It Rains

 It is often said that Japan—a country famous for dramatic seasonal landscapes—is perfect for visiting any time of the year.
-What most travel guides do not highlight, however, is that each Japanese season comes with its own list of weather inconveniences.
-Occasionally, some of these bad weather days in Japan get downright hazardous.
+What most travel guides do not highlight, though, is that each Japanese season comes with its own weather inconveniences.

 - Head to an Indoor Theme Park